News

 UBC engineering experts were among a group of researchers that visited Turkey to study the aftermath of its earthquake

-UBC Environmental Engineering receives accreditation from Canadian Engineering Accreditation Board
+UBC Environmental Engineering receives Board accreditation

 This announcement originally appeared on UBC Environmental Engineering.
 UBC Environmental Engineering (ENVL) has achieved the maximum allowable accreditation period for a new program by the Canadian Engineering Accreditation Board (CEAB).
 The first accreditation period will be for three years for the four-year program at the UBC Vancouver campus, with regular renewal procedures planned to maintain program accreditation […]